Layers of the Atmosphere.

 Greenhouse Effect

 The natural greenhouse effect is a process by which certain gases in the Earth’s atmosphere, called greenhouse gases, trap heat from the sun and keep the planet warm enough to support life.
 When solar radiation reaches the Earth’s surface, some of it is absorbed and re-emitted as heat energy.
 Greenhouse gases in the atmosphere trap some of this heat and re-radiate it back to the Earth’s surface, thereby maintaining a relatively stable temperature on the planet.
-This process is similar to the way that a greenhouse traps heat to create a warm environment for plants to grow.
+This process is similar to how a greenhouse traps heat to create a warm environment for plants to grow.

 1. Carbon dioxide (CO2): This is the most significant greenhouse gas emitted by human activities.
 It is released through burning fossil fuels such as coal, oil, and natural gas, as well as deforestation and other land-use changes.